.cr avr To load this cross overlay .fa family To select the family

 Program words are stored in the target file with the low byte in the even address and the high byte in the following odd addresses.

-Please note that this only applies to program Flash memory and not to EEPROM memory.
+Please note that this only applies to program Flash memory and not to EEPROM or RAM memory.

 Most programmers use the Intel Hex format.
 Files intended for the program Flash by convention have the .HEX extension, while files intended for the EEPROM have the .EEP extension.